Appointment as a medical assessor (for motor accidents) for SIRA is subject to these terms.

 1.4 Your appointment as a Medical Assessor is subject to your agreement to be bound by the Medical Assessor Code of Conduct (the Code) and these Terms.

-1.5 Your appointment as a Medical Assessor is for a period up to and including 30 June 2018 subject to your compliance with these Terms, the Code and satisfactory performance according to standards set by the Motor Accidents Medical Assessment Service (MAS).
+1.5 Your appointment as a Medical Assessor is for a period up to and including the dates detailed in your offer of appointment and is subject to your compliance with these Terms, the Code and satisfactory performance according to standards set by the Motor Accidents Medical Assessment Service (MAS).

 1.6 Your appointment as a Medical Assessor does not constitute you as an agent, partner or employee of the Authority, and does not preclude you from employment elsewhere except as otherwise specified in these Terms.

 1.7 You are not to represent yourself as authorised to act on behalf of the Authority, except in your capacity, and in the discharge of your duties, as a Medical Assessor.
 You are also to direct your employees not to represent themselves as authorised to act on behalf of the Authority.

 1.8 Your appointment as a Medical Assessor for the Authority entitles you to use the reference “State Insurance Regulatory Authority Medical Assessor” in your correspondence.
 You must, however, remove any such reference as soon as your appointment as a Medical Assessor for the Authority ceases.

 1.9 It is your responsibility to ensure there are no conflicts or other impediments related to your professional work outside the Authority that may restrict your ability to conduct assessments as requested by the Authority.